tigrino/soulcalc/README.md

 ## Overview

-SoulCalc is an open-source notepad-style calculator for Android.
+Scribble On Unlimited Lines Calculator (SoulCalc) is an open-source notepad-style calculator for Android.
 Users type mathematical expressions line by line, and results appear instantly in a column on the right.
 The app supports variables, line references, and persistent history.

 ## Author